McFishhh/ip/AI.md

 - remove dead code or commented code out from any part of the code base
 - help to modularize methods in Parser.java to reduce method length
 - help move related methods to be next to each other in the file for Parser.java.
+- help rename all occurances of duke and Duke to sigmaBot and SigmaBot for the JavaFX related classes